makerspace-lab-zero/agreement/code-of-conduct.md

 ### Public statements

-As a general rule, DimSumLabs members should not make any public statements about the behaviour of individual people in relation to the code of conduct.
+As a general rule, LAB ZERO members should not make any public statements about the behaviour of individual people in relation to the code of conduct.